LICF01/LICF01/README.md

 When I'm not coding, I like to share time with my family.

+- 😎 Using ReactJS and TypeScript daily
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning NextJs and NodeJS
-- 🔭 I'm interested on learning NextJS, NodeJS, ThreeJS, React Native, VueJS, Blender
+- 🔭 I'm interested on learning ThreeJS, React Native, VueJS, Blender
 - ⚡ Fun fact: I like Linux, Keyboards, OneDark colorscheme and Sci-fi

 ## 🌐 Socials